idaholab/moose/framework/doc/content/source/meshgenerators/TransfiniteMeshGenerator.md

     block=Mesh/transf

   - `DISCRETE`, constructs a line along a set of points provided by the user in the order represented by arrows in Fig. 1, a test is available in [discrete_generator.i](test/tests/meshgenerators/transfinite_generator/discrete_generator.i) and illustrated in Fig. 4.
-This option is the only one that does not support a different point redistribution since it is assumed the user desires those edge points explicitely.
-Along an edge described by this option the `bias_x` and `bias_y` parameters will have no effect.
+This option is the only one that does not support a different point redistribution, i.e. the options `bias_x` and `bias_y` will have no effect, since it is assumed the user desires those edge points explicitly.

   - `PARSED`, constructs a curvilinear edge as provided by a parametrization chosen by the user.
 The test [parsed_generator.i](test/tests/meshgenerators/transfinite_generator/parsed_generator.i) constructs a stenotic pipe using the parametrization of the top and bottom edges.
 The only requirement the user needs to take into account is to map the parametrization to the reference interval `[0, 1]`.